Laurens District 55 High School

 Laurens District 55 High School, also referred to as LDHS or simply Laurens High School, is a four-year public high school in Laurens, South Carolina.
 It is the only high school in Laurens School District 55 and one of two in Laurens County, South Carolina.
 The feeder schools include Laurens Middle School, Sanders Middle School, Gray Court Owings, and Hickory Tavern Middle School.

+The district (and therefore, the high school's attendance boundary) includes Laurens, Gray Court, Waterloo, Princeton, and Watts Mills.

 History

 The school was opened in 1972 when Hickory Tavern, Sanders, Gray Court-Owings School, Ford and Laurens High schools were consolidated into one high school.
 "District 55" was added to the end of the name to differentiate between the pre-existing Laurens High School, and to appease the communities represented by the three other high schools.

 Athletics

 Laurens High School has a variety of ninth-grade, junior varsity, and varsity sports.
-The team plays its home games at K.C.
+The football team plays its home games at K.C.
 Hanna Stadium, located on the school grounds.
+The baseball team plays its games at Historic Ed Prescott Field.
 Each game can be heard on radio through 860AM and 104.1 FM WLBG.